ArixZajicek/shup/README.md

 ```

 ## To-Do
-- Remove `tput` from prompt colors, instead use raw character codes
+- ~~Remove `tput` from prompt colors, instead use raw character codes~~ this is the most universal option, so keeping it
 - ~~Add single `all` option to set everything up without explictly listing each script~~ default behavior now
 - ~~More dynamic config file handling~~ DONE
-	- ~~Would be nice to just have an unpackable tarball for all files~~ No longer needed
+	- ~~Would be nice to just have an unpackable tarball for all files~~ No longer needed with restructure
 - ~~Non-hard-coded URL path (use a .env file?)~~ No longer an issue
 - ~~Allow root prompt without downloading script~~ Refactored, just run as root if you want root scripts
 - ~~Switch `wget` to `curl`~~ DONE